dxw/playbook/playbook.md

 #### TOIL

-Where possible we try to keep a sustainable pace of work and avoid working outside normal hours occasionally this might not be possible.
-If this is the case then we offer TOIL to ensure that you get the extra time back.
+Where possible we try to keep a sustainable pace of work and avoid working outside normal hours; occasionally this might not be possible.

 ##### How is TOIL calculated?